ander2/estropadak-flask-rest/readme.md

 # Endpoints

-There server exposes a swagger documentation page on port 5000, but this is a little resume:
+The server exposes a swagger [documentation](https://www.estropadak.eus/doc/api) page on port 5000, but this is a little resume:

 These are currently the exposed endpoints: